populationgenomics/production-pipelines/DEVELOPERS.md

 - Python 3.10.x (there have been some issues with 3.11)
 - Java 8 or Java 11 (required for running Hail locally)

-Since most of our org use Apple laptos for developmnent, this rest of this guide assumes that you are operating in a macOS environment.
+Since most of our org use Apple laptops for development, this rest of this guide assumes that you are operating in a macOS environment.

 ## Homebrew